dqnamo/Anatomy/README.md

 # Toolbox
-Everything in my toolbox as a full stack web developer.
+This is my toolbox as a full stack web developer.

+## Core
+Macbook Pro
+Ruby
+Rails